zadarastorage/zadara-examples/k8s/rke2/README.md

 ## Prerequisites: zCompute

+* Storage
+    * Add a "default" alias for the default storage pool (required for Terraform's volume type in step 3 - you can change this later)
 * Network:
     * NAT gateway service must be enabled
 * Images
-    * CentOS image should be imported from the Marketplace to be used for the Bastion VM - you will need to provide Terraform the its AMI
+    * CentOS image should be imported from the Marketplace to be used for the Bastion VM - you will need to provide Terraform the its AMI (AWS ID)
 * Credentials:
     * Key-pair for the bastion server - you will need to provide Terraform with the name
     * Key-Pair for the master servers (can be the same as the other one) - you will need to provide Terraform with the name